 As Bev Taylor, Founder of Ivy Coach, is quoted in a piece by Deirdre Fernandes in The Boston Globe on Harvard’s Z-List, “The Z list is a way for Harvard to keep its alumni and donors happy while maintaining its reputation as a highly selective college.”

 The Boston Globe piece continues, “A handful of students that Taylor has counseled through the admissions process have gotten into Harvard through the Z list.
 All had some legacy connection to Harvard and families willing to donate to the school — anywhere from $1 million over four years to several million — Taylor said.
 And though Harvard’s offer came late in the admissions process and the gap year wasn’t always planned, most students accepted the conditions.
 They traveled, participated in gap-year programs, or worked for their parents’ companies, she said.
 One student rejected the offer and went to Yale University instead, concerned that he would be at loose ends with the year off, Taylor said.”

 Money Alone Can’t Buy a Spot on the Harvard Z-List

-Besides, why pay Harvard millions of dollars when you can work with Bev Taylor, Founder of Ivy Coach, for $1.5 million and, well, her track record speaks for itself.
-If you’re interested in working with Bev Taylor, fill out our free consultation form and indicate that you’re interested in an Unlimited Package with Bev in the Comments section.
-It’s the only package through which she works with students.
+Besides, why pay Harvard millions of dollars in exchange for a thank-you note when you can work with Bev and Brian Taylor of Ivy Coach for $1.5 million to optimize your child’s case for admission to Harvard?
+Their track record speaks for itself.
+If you’re interested in working with Bev and Brian Taylor, fill out Ivy Coach’s free consultation form, indicate that you’re interested in Ivy Coach’s Unlimited Package with Bev and Brian in the comments section, and we’ll be in touch.